Soybean Futures Market

 Soybean futures are one of the most widely-traded commodities futures products in the world.
 The United States, Brazil, Argentina and Paraguay are the biggest producers and exporters of soybeans in the world.
-China is the biggest importer of soybeans, with 60 percent of total imports, followed by the European Union, Mexico, Japan and Taiwan.
+China is the biggest importer of soybeans, followed by Mexico and the European Union.

 Soybeans originated and were first cultivated in China.
 Soybeans arrived in America in the early 1800s, but it wasn’t until the 1940s that soybean farming took off in the United States.
 Soybean fields in China, the major supplier of the world at that time, were destroyed by World War II – which U.S. farmers took as an opportunity to produce the commodity.